 Expertise, authority and trustworthiness (EAT).
-Those should really be the keywords for anyone’s content production, but they are in fact the Google quality score rules.
-Particularly on pages that deal with transactions or high-stakes advice.
+Those should really be the keywords for anyone’s content production, but they are also factors that Google uses to assess the quality of a web page and what it should rank for in search results.
+This is particularly the case for pages that deal with transactions or high-stakes advice.

-EAT and page quality have always been important but algorithm changes over the last year reflect Google’s insistence that EAT is “one of the most important criteria of page quality.”
+EAT and page quality have always been important but recent algorithm changes, with more still to come, reflect Google’s insistence that EAT is “one of the most important criteria of page quality.”

-Quality ranking is still evaluated by humans at Google but as it continues to develop AI and machine learning to assess page quality, content producers need to be ever-more concerned with getting EAT right.
+Google’s algorithm is still programmed and updated by humans, of course, but as it continues to develop AI and machine learning to assess page quality, content producers need to be ever-more concerned with getting EAT right.

-What the Google quality score focuses on for YMYL pages:
+What the Google algorithm focuses on for “Your Money or Your Life” (YMYL) pages:

 This is a great one for copywriters (hi!) because expertise to Google means a history of quality published content on a subject area – for example, non-surgical cosmetic procedures.

-This argues the case for hiring experts to write your content, because Google knows.
+This argues the case for hiring experts to write your content, because Google can tell.
 Bylines, author profiles, LinkedIn credentials and portfolios should be easily found for anyone writing your content, and reflect their expertise in your particular area.

 Yes, writers can write anything.
 But content that concerns Your Money or Your Life (YMYL) topics (like finance or medicine) demands an expert to safeguard the reader’s “future happiness, health, financial stability, or safety.”

-If content contains inaccuracies or advice that’s potentially harmful, it’s going to rank poorly.
-If that content is about something like law, it’ll rank even worse.
+If online content contains inaccuracies or advice that’s potentially harmful, it’s going to rank poorly.
+If that content is about something crucial like law, finance or medicine, it’ll rank even worse.

 “Happiness, health, or wealth”.
-If your business’s content affects any of these in your reader’s life, EAT applies double for you.
+If your business’s content affects any of these in your reader’s life, EAT applies double for your website.

 What gives your business the right to be publishing content on this subject?
 Do you have lots of other pieces of content and related services, proving that you’re an authority on the topic?